Articles

 Self Managed Superannuation Funds

 Self managed superannuation funds (SMSFs) are private superannuation funds that are managed and controlled by the members.
-These funds are sometimes referred to as ‘DIY funds’ (although very few members of such funds find that they can indeed ‘do it themselves!’).
+These funds may sometimes be referred to as ‘DIY funds’.
+Experience reveals that very few members of such funds find that they can indeed ‘do it themselves!’.

-There may be up to 4 members in the fund; and contributions can be made to the fund by members and/ or their employers.
+There may be up to 4 members in a self-managed super fund fund.
+Contributions can be made to the fund by members and/ or their ‘independent’ employers.

-There are many benefits to starting an SMSF: there are also onerous responsibilities to undertake in being part of the administration and management one of such a fund – and prospective members should understand those responsibilities before becoming involved.
+There are many benefits to operating through an SMSF.
+However, there are onerous responsibilities to undertake in being part of the administration and management one of such a fund.
+Prospective members of such a fund should understand those responsibilities before becoming involved.

 Why do people set up a self managed superannuation funds?